 Alongside the three initiators (Federal Ministry for Economic Affairs and Energy, the German Metalworkers’ Union (IG Metall), and the Federation of German Industries (BDI)), the following 14 partners are active in the Alliance: the German Chemical Industry Association (VCI), the German Association of the Automotive Industry (VDA), the German Engineering Federation (VDMA), the German Electrical and Electronic Manufacturers’ Association (ZVEI), the Federation of the German Construction Industry (HDB), the Confederation of German Employers’ Associations (BDA), the Federation of German Employers' Associations in the Metal and Electrical Engineering Industries (Gesamtmetall), the German Chemical Industry Employers' Association (BAVC), the Association of Steel Producers (WV Stahl), the Association of German Chambers of Industry and Commerce (DIHK), and on the trade union side the German Trade Union Federation (DGB), the Mining, Chemical and Energy Industrial Union (IG BCE), the Trade Union for Construction, Agriculture, and the Environment (IG BAU), and the Food, Beverages and Catering Union (NGG).

+The Alliance brings together industrial and employers’ associations and trade unions with the Federal Ministry for Economic Affairs and Energy.
 The partners in the Alliance want to make Germany a sustainable and modern industrial centre and to boost its industrial competitiveness.

 Focusing on the importance of industry

 Our industry is an essential guarantee for growth, prosperity and jobs.
 8 million people work in some 100,000 industrial enterprises in Germany.
 And there are also a large number of industrial service providers.
 Overall, roughly 15 million jobs depend directly or indirectly on industry.
 The people working in the goods-producing sector generate one-quarter of total value added and three-quarters of exports.
-And industry pays the lion’s share of the money spent on research and development.
+Furthermore, industry pays the lion’s share of the money spent on research and development.
 Germany’s innovative industrial enterprises are leaders on resource efficiency and thus make an important contribution towards protecting the environment and combating climate change.

 Tackling new challenges